Formulas

 The last name if one author/editor is given; the first character of up to three authors' last names if more than one author is given.
 A plus character is added, if there are more than three authors.

-creator('author' | 'editor' | 'translator' | 'collaborator' | '*')kind of creator to select, * selects author first, and if not present, editor, translator or collaborator, in that order.
+creator('author' | 'editor' | 'translator' | 'collaborator' | '*')'*'kind of creator to select, * selects author first, and if not present, editor, translator or collaborator, in that order.

-initialsbooleanadd author initials
+initialsbooleanfalseadd author initials

-sepstringuse this character between authors
+sepstring'.'use this character between authors

 creatornames(template?: `sprintf-style format template`, transliterate?: boolean)